-Vegetation management, the pruning of trees and removal of brush around power lines and poles, is considered essential work and requires our teams to be in the field even during the COVID 19 pandemic.
+The pruning of trees and removal of brush around power lines and poles is considered essential work and requires our teams to be out performing work, even during the COVID-19 pandemic.
 All electric utilities in California are required by law to maintain clearances for electric equipment.
 Inspecting, trimming and clearing brush near power lines is necessary to prevent unsafe conditions and maintain reliable service.

 The proper trimming of trees near power lines keeps trees healthy and helps: